mremigio331/Ned-Server-Monitor-Demo-/README.md

-# Ned Server Monitoring System
+# Ned Server Monitoring System (Demo)

 ![Output](Images/Ned_Logo_Pictorial_Full.png)
 ![Output](Images/Ned_Network_Monitor.png)

+This is a demo with sample data. to get the full code go to https://github.com/mremigio331/Ned-Server-Monitor

 Ned is a server monitoring code that allows you to see what IPs have successfully and unsuccessfully connected to your servers.
 Ned uses Streamlit for it's GUI.